Child Support Lawyers in New Jersey

 - The expenses for which each parent has historically paid for the benefit of the child;

 - The need and ability of the child for higher education.

 - The child’s age, health income and assets, and earning ability.

 - The responsibility of the respective parents for the Court-ordered support of others.

 Other factors the Court considers in fashioning a child support award may include equitable distribution of property, property and income taxes, reimbursed and unreimbursed medical expenses, private school expenses, the existence of student loans or other debts in the child’s name, and/or the tax advantages to paying for a child’s expenses.

-At the law offices of Wilentz, Goldman & Spitzer, we are committed to ensuring that children have the financial support they are due under the law.
+At the law offices of Wilentz, Goldman & Spitzer, P.A. we are committed to ensuring that children have the financial support they are due under the law.